 Though they swear there are 24 hours in a day, you could convince me there are only maybe 18, max.
 Check these tips for easier dinner ideas.

-Much of the time-cost of cooking comes during the conception period.
-If you must identify, learn, and prepare a new dish every other day, you'll spend an extra half-hour or hour simply figuring out what you want to eat.
+Much of the time spent on cooking comes during the coming up with ideas and planning period.
+If you must come up with, learn, and prepare a new dish every day, you'll spend an extra half-hour or hour simply figuring out what you want to eat.

-Chefs who allot an hour or so planning their meals for the week will, in the long run, spend less time brainstorming their meals.
+Home cooks who allot an hour or so planning their meals for the whole week will, in the long run, spend less time brainstorming their meals.
 They'll also find mealtime far less stressful.

 Learn how to plan your meals for the week.

 Not every meal has to be a five-course extravaganza.
 Steak and potatoes were good for John Wayne, so why do you need to whip up some exotic new dish every time you're hungry?